Skip to main content

 When should I prefetch a DNS entry?

-Web browsers expose <link rel="dns-prefetch"> to allow developers to prefetch DNS entries.
-This is useful when you know you'll need to connect to a host in the near future and want to avoid the initial DNS lookup.
+Web browsers expose <link rel="dns-prefetch"> to resolve a hostname before it’s needed.
+In Bun, dns.prefetch does the same thing: use it when you know you’ll connect to a host soon and want to avoid the initial DNS lookup.

 dns.prefetch("my.database-host.com", 5432);